hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 In 2020, K8s upstream introduced a K8s extension known as the [*Hierarchical Namespace Controller* (HNC)](https://github.com/kubernetes-sigs/hierarchical-namespaces#the-hierarchical-namespace-controller-hnc).
-HNC supports hierarchical namespaces and helps cluster adminitrators manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
-Using HNC, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.
+HNC supports hierarchical namespaces and helps cluster administrators manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
+Using HNC, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities using a list of K8s resources, such as [*Role*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)/[*RoleBinding*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding), [*ResourceQuota*](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and [*Secret*](https://kubernetes.io/docs/concepts/configuration/secret/).

-This blog post outlines the steps to set up hierarchical namespaces in K8s in HPE GreenLake for Private Cloud Enterprise.
-It uses a list of K8s resources, such as [*Role*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)/[*RoleBinding*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding), [*ResourceQuota*](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and [*Secret*](https://kubernetes.io/docs/concepts/configuration/secret/), to showcase the benefits that hierarchical namespaces bring to K8s.

 ### Prerequisites